HL7/cql/input/pages/03-developersguide.md

 CQL provides for the definition of functions.
 A function in CQL is a named expression that is allowed to take any number of arguments, each of which has a name and a declared type.

-A syntax diagram of a function defintion can be seen [here](19-l-cqlsyntaxdiagrams.html#functiondefinition).
+A syntax diagram of a function definition can be seen [here](19-l-cqlsyntaxdiagrams.html#functiondefinition).

 For example: